Kenneth-Macharia/BlockChain-App/README.md

 ## Description

-A demo application that implements a records blockchain.
+A demo application that implements a land records blockchain.

 ## The Components